WADA Revokes Approval Of Moscow Laboratory - UrduPoint

 WADA Revokes Approval Of Moscow Laboratory

-The World Anti-Doping Agency (WADA) on Saturday revoked approval of the Moscow laboratory over non-compliance with its standards and the code of ethics

-MOSCOW (UrduPoint News / Sputnik - 09th October, 2021) The World Anti-Doping Agency (WADA) on Saturday revoked approval of the Moscow laboratory over non-compliance with its standards and the code of ethics.
+MOSCOW, October 9 (Sputnik) - The World Anti-Doping Agency (WADA) on Saturday revoked approval of the Moscow laboratory over non-compliance with its standards and the code of ethics.

 "The Moscow Laboratory, which was already provisionally suspended since January 2020, was immediately notified of the ExCo decision; and, as such, remains ineligible to carry out any work related to the analysis of blood samples," it said.